0:00

 • Proxy Service:

-For scraping URLs from Yahoo, I currently use Lightning Proxies (IPv6 rotators with unlimited bandwidth).
+For scraping URLs from Yahoo, I currently use Lightning Proxies.

 If you plan to scan or pull data from the resulting URLs, then you’ll need a cheap datacenter proxy solution, like WebShare.